dotnet/docs/docs/core/compatibility/core-libraries/6.0/nullable-ref-type-annotations-added.md

 ## New behavior

-The affected method is now annotated with accurate nullability conditions.
+The parameters of the affected method are now annotated with accurate nullability conditions.

 ## Version introduced